 It is important when recalling a stored position, that the GNSS antenna is in the same geographic position that it was when the location was originally stored.
 For example, if the GNSS antenna is placed 50 cm from the position where the stored location was originally created, the DGNSS output and hence the VBOX data logged will carry a 50 cm offset.

-To ensure accuracy the VBOX must receive Local DGNSS corrections for at least 20 Minutes before being used in 40 cm or 20 cm modes.
+To ensure accuracy the VBOX must receive Local DGNSS corrections for at least 20 Minutes before being used in 40 cm, 20 cm or 2 cm modes.